 L.B.
 Phipps (Gunner) of Plymouth, who has a son shakes hands with Surgeon Lieutenant A.K.
 Mighton, R.N.V.R. from Hamilton, Ontario who has a Daughter.

 They both serve on H.M.S.
 Affleck.
 (I.W.M.
 Picture)

 Three members of the Engine room Crew of H.M.S.
 Affleck.

 Left to right - Stoker P.O.
 A.A.
 Clayton from Saddleworth, Yorkshire, Acting P.O.
 R.H.
 Croucher from Aldershot and Stoker J. Smith from Greetland, Yorkshire.

 Photographed in Belfast on 30th March 1944 (I.W.M.
 Photograph)

 King George VI and The Queen visit Belfast Docks

 The Royal Couple arrive in Belfast on Board H.M.S, Phoebe.
-(I.W.M.
-Photograph)
+(I.W.M. and Life Magazine Photographs)

-The three photographs above show the King inspecting the Guard of Honour (I.W.M.
-Photograph)
+The photographs above show the arrival of the royal Party and the King inspecting the Guard of Honour (I.W.M. and Life Magazine Photographs)